Log in

 And started learning more about money and investing.

-Watching what wealthy people did with their money for 10 years felt like a cheat code.
+Watching wealthy people manage their money over the next 10 years felt like a cheat code.

-A cheat code that helped fix my broken finances.
+A cheat code that helped fix my $50k in credit card debt and helped me build better money habits.

-In my late 30s, I found myself quitting my banking job at Chase Bank with $1M of investments.
+I found myself quitting my job as a banker at Chase Bank with $1M of investments.

-Eager to start working on this little online education business part time for myself (Millennial Wealth).
+Eager to start working for myself part time on this little online education business (Millennial Wealth).

-Many people often ask what I would do if starting all over again from scratch.
+Many people ask what I would do if I was starting all over again from scratch.

 The Money Reset

-Here's the 5 steps I'd take to destroy my credit card debt and get to $100k of investments as quickly as possible while working my 9-5 job.
+Here's the 5 steps I'd take to get rid of my credit card debt and get to $100k of investments as quickly as possible.

 Hope it's useful.